baverman/snaked/doc/python.rst

 .. image:: /images/pygtk-hints.*

-Who is there? ``BuilderAware`` is a simple wrapper which delegates missing attributes to GtkBuilder. ``Window`` is ``BuilderAware`` class constructed from glade file. ``vbox1`` is a GtkVBox defined in glade file and PyGtk hint provider resolves class attributes from it.
+Who is there? ``BuilderAware`` is a simple wrapper that delegates missing attributes to GtkBuilder. ``Window`` is ``BuilderAware`` class constructed from glade file. ``vbox1`` is a GtkVBox defined in glade file and PyGtk hint provider resolves class attributes from it.